Francisco Pérez Pacheco

-Don Francisco Pérez Pacheco (1790–1860) was a Californio ranchero, soldier, and prominent public figure.
-He was the recipient of numerous rancho grants and become one of the largest landowners in Monterey County and San Benito County.
-Today numerous locations are named after him, including Pacheco State Park and Pacheco Pass.
+Don Francisco Pérez Pacheco (/es/ Don Fran-SIS-ko PE-res Pa-CHE-ko) was a Californio ranchero, soldier, and prominent public figure.
+He was the recipient of numerous rancho grants and become one of the largest landowners in Monterey and San Benito Counties.
+Today numerous locations are named after him, including Pacheco State Park and Pacheco Pass landform.

 Early life

 Pacheco was born in Guadalajara, Jalisco in 1790.
 He trained as a carriage maker by trade prior to emigrating to Alta California in 1819.
 There he enlisted as a soldier at the Presidio of Monterey.

 In 1824, Pacheco successfully suppressed a revolt at Mission La Purísima Concepción, earning him the title of lieutenant.

-In 1827, he was elected as a delegate of the provincial deputation of Alta California, serving until 1846.
+In 1827, he was elected as a delegate of the Diputación de Alta California (California's legislature), serving until 1846.

 Pacheco spent a good portion of his life acquiring various ranchos of California.
 He was granted Rancho Ausaymas y San Felipe, located in southern Santa Clara County and northern San Benito County, in two parts: San Felipe in 1833 by Governor José Figueroa and Ausaymas in 1836 by Governor Nicolás Gutiérrez.

 He was granted Rancho Bolsa de San Felipe, in San Benito County, in 1840 by Governor Juan Bautista Alvarado.

 He bought Rancho San Justo, in San Benito County, from José Castro in 1850.

 Following his son Juan Carlos Pacheco's death in 1855, he inherited Rancho San Luis Gonzaga in Merced County.